A Florida mediation attorney who resolves disputes without the courtroom.

 Effective mediation requires more than a neutral room and a willing mediator.
 Parties who arrive unprepared, without an understanding of their legal position and the risks of proceeding to trial, consistently underperform in mediation.
 Whether serving as your neutral mediator or as your mediation counsel, we bring litigation experience to every session so all parties understand what is actually at stake before any settlement is evaluated or signed.

 Litigation experience informs every mediation.
-We help parties understand the real cost and risk of going to trial rather than settling.
+We help parties understand the real cost and risk of going to trial rather than settling, so the choice to settle is an informed one.

 Pre-Mediation Consultation